ClinicalTrials.Veeva

 Inclusion criteria

 The investigators will include youth aged 12-21 years in this study.
-The lower limit of 12 years was selected as this is the age when youth are able to understand and reflect on the topics discussed in the survey measures and focus groups, such as perceived discrimination.
+The lower limit of 12 years was selected as this is the age when youth are able to understand and reflect on the topics discussed in the survey measures and focus groups.
 The upper limit of 21 years was selected as this is the upper limit of public payer coverage (for example, California Children's Services).
 This aim focuses specifically on the family (youth and parent/guardian) factors that determine diabetes technology use and thus requires that youth are living with their parent/guardian in order to be included in this study.
 For youth under 18, the investigators will obtain both parental permission and youth assent to participate in the study.
 For those older than 18, the investigators will obtain consent from the youth alone.

 Exclusion criteria